Yom Teruah

 The Mo’edim: Yom Teruah

 Fall Festivals are an exciting time of eating, drinking, dancing, and rejoicing.
 The Scriptures tells us in Leviticus 23, that appointed times (feasts) are a convocation.
 In Hebrew, the word “convocation” means “miqra”, spoken as “Mik-raw” which means “rehearsal”.
 What does the word rehearsal mean?
 Rehearsal is defined as “the act of practicing in preparation for public performance event”.
 When we practice the Feasts, we are preparing for the return of our Savior and King Yahshua.
 The Feasts have prophetic significance.
-Scripture tells us that the Appointed Times (Feast Days) and the Sabbath are a shadow of things to come. shadow is of the same image as what it is portraying.
+Scripture tells us that the Appointed Times (Feast Days) and the Sabbath are a shadow of things to come.
+A shadow is of the same image as what it is portraying.
 It implies these will be observed in the future kingdom.

 The first of the Fall Festival is Yom Teruah which represents the coronation of the King and His return to His People Israel.
 A coronation is when a NEW KING is installed over the nation.
 A new king on the throne.
 Yahusha is the new king that’s going to be on the throne.
 How did the Messiah Yahusha become King of Kings and Lord of Lords.